-Over the years, I have spoken to many Christians and enjoyed having the opportunity to hear their testimony.
+Over the years, I have spoken with many Christians and enjoyed having the opportunity to hear their testimony.
 Some are “intellectual Christians,” so to speak, and believe that science has proved the existence of Christ and therefore they also believe.
 Many have provided me with compelling arguments for their Christian faith.
-Former LSU professor Todd Shupe also believes that science has proven that Christ walked the Earth “and I can provide strong arguments to support that fact and my belief in God,” he said.
+I also believe in Jesus and in science.

 God gave us a brain and He certainly wants us to use it to better understand Him.
 He also seeks a relationship with us and a true relationship must come from the heart.
 Below are five Biblical themes that emphasize the importance of your heart in your Christian walk.